-Being bullied can cause trauma symptomsNovember 27th, 2012 in Psychology & Psychiatry /
+Being bullied can cause trauma symptomsNovember 27, 2012 in Medicine & Health / Psychology & Psychiatry

 Problems caused by bullying do not necessarily cease when the abuse stops.
 Recent research shows that victims may need long-term support.

 This study of 963 children aged 14 and 15 in Norwegian schools found a high incidence of post-traumatic stress disorder (PTSD) symptoms among bullied pupils.
 These signs were seen in roughly 33 per cent of respondents who said they had been victims of bullying.

 "This is noteworthy, but nevertheless unsurprising," says psychologist Thormod Idsøe from the Universitiy of Stavanger (UiS) and Bergen's Center for Crisis Psychology.
 "Bullying is defined as long-term physical or mental violence by an individual or group.

 "It's directed at a person who's not able to defend themselves at the relevant time.
 We know that such experiences can leave a mark on the victim."

 He has published an article on "Bullying and PTSD symptoms" in the Journal of Abnormal Child Psychology with colleague Ella Maria Cosmovici Idsøe at the UiS Centre for Behavioural Research and psychologist Atle Dyregrov from the Center for Crisis Psychology.

 Recent research on working life has found that 40-60 per cent of adult victims of bullying reveal high levels of these three defining signs.